Seattle weather forecast: Record heat continues

 Overnight, temperatures in most areas across Western Washington didn’t dip much below 70 degrees — a recipe for restless sleep and a warm launching point for temperatures Monday to catapult well into the 80s and near 90s once again, the weather service said.

-Seattle’s Monday morning low of 63 degrees — only 3 degrees below the normal high for May 15 of 66 — ties for the warmest May low temperature on record, the weather service said.
+Seattle’s Monday morning low of 63 degrees — only 3 degrees below the normal high for May 15 of 66 — ties for the warmest May low temperature on record, according to the weather service.

 Areas along the coast — like Hoquiam and Quillayute, both of which broke all-time heat records Sunday — will be noticeably cooler Monday, while the interior lowlands will continue to endure temperatures in the 80s and 90s, putting more heat records in jeopardy.